shweyeewinn/mobile-flashcards/README.md

 ### Deck List View (Default View)

-The primary view, seen when the app loads, is a list of created decks which includes
+The primary view, seen when the app loads, is a list of created decks which includes:

 - the name of each deck and
 - the number of cards in each deck.

 ### Individual Deck View

-The individual deck view includes:
+The Individual Deck view includes:

 - The deck title
 - Number of cards in the deck